12 Years a Slave (film): Filming

 With a production budget of $22 million, principal photography began in New Orleans, Louisiana, on June 27, 2012.
 After seven weeks, filming concluded on August 13, 2012.
 As a way to keep down production costs, a bulk of the filming took place around the greater New Orleans area – mostly south of the Red River country in the north of the state, where the historic Northup was enslaved.
 Among locations used were four historic antebellum plantations: Felicity, Bocage, Destrehan, and Magnolia.
 Magnolia, a plantation in Schriever, Louisiana, is just a few miles from one of the historic sites where Northup was held.
 "To know that we were right there in the place where these things occurred was so powerful and emotional," said actor Chiwetel Ejiofor.
 "That feeling of dancing with ghosts – it's palpable."
 Filming also took place at the Columns Hotel and Madame John's Legacy in the French Quarter of New Orleans for the scenes set in Washington D.C.

 Cinematographer Sean Bobbitt, the film's primary camera operator, shot 12 Years a Slave on 35 mm film with a 2.35:1 widescreen aspect ratio using both an Arricam LT and ST. "Particularly for a period piece, film gives the audience a definite sense of period and quality," said Bobbitt.
 "And because of the story's epic nature, widescreen clearly made the most sense.
 Widescreen means a big film, an epic tale – in this case an epic tale of human endurance."

 The filmmakers avoided the desaturated visual style that is typical of a more gritty documentary aesthetic.
 Deliberately drawing visual comparisons in the filming to the works of Spanish painter Francisco Goya, McQueen explained:

 Design

-To accurately depict the time period of the film, the filmmakers conducted extensive research that included studying artwork from the era.
+To depict accurately the time period of the film, the filmmakers conducted extensive research that included studying artwork from the era.
 With eight weeks to create the wardrobe, costume designer Patricia Norris collaborated with Western Costume to compile costumes that would illustrate the passage of time while also being historically accurate.
-Using an earth-toned color palette, Norris created nearly 1,000 costumes for the film.
+Using an earth-toned colour palette, Norris created nearly 1,000 costumes for the film.
 "She [Norris] took earth samples from all three of the plantations to match the clothes," McQueen said, "and she had the conversation with Sean [Bobbitt] to deal with the character temperature on each plantation, there was a lot of that minute detail."
-The filmmakers also used some pieces of clothing discovered on set that were worn by slaves.